yallabandi07/Product_Review_Analysis/README.md

    Generate a concise summary of all reviews for quick insights.

 4. **Overall Rating**
    Calculate the overall rating using sentiment polarity to provide a numerical score.

+5. **Top Reviews Showcase**
+   Display the first 5 reviews from each category:
+   -Top 5 Positive 😊, Top 5 Neutral 😐, Top 5 Negative 😔

-5. **Product Analysis**
+6. **Product Analysis**
    Based on review sentiments, determine whether the product is:
    - **GOOD** ✅ , **OKAY** ⚠️ , **BAD** ❌